The Restless Corpse of La Poile

 Restless Corpses & Rescued Men

-The old skipper knew the superstitions of the Newfoundland coast as well as anyone.
-He’d heard his fair share of ghost stories too, but never had he lived one.
+The old skipper knew the superstitions of the Newfoundland coast as well as anyone and he’d heard his fair share of ghost stories, but this was the first time he‘d lived one.

-The restless corpse had been pulled, like a puppet on a string, by a spirit desperately reaching out.
+Maybe the restless corpse had been pulled, he thought, like a puppet on a string.
+Maybe it had been moved by a spirit, still tied to it, a spirit desperately reaching out — reaching out toward his boat, drawing it to safety.

 He felt sure he owed the dead man a debt.